sujan-coder/Raspberry-2W-with-ESP-32/Projects/UART_Message_Display/README.md

 > 📌 Make sure to cross TX ↔ RX and connect GNDs.

+## Setup
+- Flash ESP32 code using PlatformIO.
+- Connect wires as per the wiring table.
+- Run the Python script on the Raspberry Pi.
+- Messages typed on the Pi will appear on the OLED.

 ## ESP32 Arduino Code

 The ESP32 initializes Serial2 (custom UART) on GPIO4/5 and displays received messages on the OLED.